fxbenard/Q-and-A/readme.txt

 == Changelog ==

+= 1.0.1 =

+* Fixed problem with FAQs that wouldn't open when multiple categories were on the same page.

+* Returned missing category headers on single category entries.

 1.0

 * All new version of Q & A with a better FAQ homepage and support for FAQ excerpts, permalinks, better SEO support, nicer search, and more FAQ animation options.